Tea in the Sahara

 I’ve got a slate of ideas I’m developing, both on the scripted and non-scripted sides.
 One of the great joys of my career is having worked with some really brilliant thinkers and performers.
 I’m excited to bring some of those folks into the pod world to play together.

-When writing the series did you already have in mind who she wanted cast within the lead roles for the podcast?
+When writing the series did you already have in mind who she wanted to be cast within the lead roles for the podcast?
 What influenced your decisions?

 I had a lot of the casting already in my mind, for sure.
 David and Jeffrey both have such distinctive voices that have a really fascinating balance of power and restraint.
 They were in my head from the beginning, especially as a pairing.
 And then sometimes I’d be talking with a friend and hear them a certain way, and I’d think OH!
 I have to beg you to be in this with me!
 Austin was like that – we were chatting about something, and I realized he’d be brilliant for Sean.